deeplearning4j/deeplearning4j/scala.md

 layout: default
 ---

-# Scala and Deep Learning
+# Scala, Spark and Deep Learning

 Scala is one of the most exciting languages to be created in the 21st century.
 It is a multi-paradigm language that fully supports functional, object-oriented, imperative and concurrent programming.
 It also has a strong type system, and from our point of view, strong type is a convenient form of self-documenting code.